This post covers key elements of eclectic style, how to put it together and for whom it works best. Read how to have eclectic style.

 Well, you can mix all patterns when they are gray with black and white.
-Thus, this alone would not pull the combination into eclectic territory.
+However, this alone would not pull the look into eclectic territory.
 Here it’s the different decades.
 A fascinator from the 1950s, a jacket with the bold shoulder pads of the 1980s, leopard print and leather-on-leather trend from the 2010s.

-Stylist remark: When the items above were all from the same decade the above ensemble would look customery.
+Stylist remark: When the items above were all from the same decade the above ensemble would look costumery.

-In the look below, a tartan jacket is used to tie the various colors of the eclectic style creation together.
-Despite the seemingly wild combination, it is still work appropriate in a business casual work environment.
+In the look below, a tartan jacket pulls the various colors of the eclectic style creation together.
+Despite the seemingly wild combination, it still works for the office in a business casual style workplace.

 Going Wild with the Look Just for the Fun of It

 In the look below, the mesh dress is for style and fun.
 Can you believe that a colleague said “Do you wear a see-thru skirt?
 I was like “No, a mesh dress over jeans.”